Putin warns Russia could drop grain deal after 60 days

 “A fair and comprehensive implementation of the Black Sea grain deal can only be ensured if our position is taken into account, and depending on that we will deal with the issue of our further participation in it,” Putin said.

 The U.N. and Turkey brokered July’s agreement that allowing Ukraine — one of the world’s key breadbaskets — to ship food and fertilizer from three of its Black Sea ports.
-The 120-day agreement was renewed last November.
-Russia agreed to extend it again when it expired Saturday, but noted that it has only accepted a 60-day extension.
+The 120-day agreement was renewed last November, and Russia agreed to extend it again when it expired Saturday, noting that it has only accepted a 60-day extension.

 Ukraine has charged that the 60-day extension contradicts the deal, but the agreement allows the parties to roll it over or “modify” it — as Russia did.
 The United Nations and Turkish President Recep Tayyip Erdogan confirmed the extension, but neither said how long it would last, reflecting their inability to force Russia’s hand.